camilabandeira/Central-Perk-Trivia-Challenge/README.md

 <br />

-1. **--dark-brown: #412C28**
-   This deep, rich brown evokes the warmth and comfort of Central Perk, the coffee shop where the friends frequently gather.
-It's ideal for text and elements that require a strong contrast against lighter backgrounds, providing a cozy, inviting atmosphere that echoes the show's setting.

-2. **--olive-brown: #5E5031**
+      2. olive-brown: #5E5031

 Olive brown complements dark brown with a hint of earthiness, reminiscent of the vintage, eclectic furniture and decor of Central Perk.
 This color can be used for secondary text and less prominent UI elements, adding depth and a natural feel that enhances the user interface without overwhelming it.

-3. **--vivid-yellow: #FFCD1D**
+      3. vivid-yellow: #FFCD1D

 Vivid yellow mirrors the iconic frame on Monica's apartment door, bringing a burst of energy and optimism to the design.
 It's perfect for call-to-action buttons, highlights, and interactive elements, capturing attention and encouraging user engagement with its bright, cheerful hue.

-4. **--soft-purple: #9771BF**
+      4. soft-purple: #9771BF

 Soft purple is a nod to the walls of Monica's apartment, offering a playful yet soothing contrast to the more grounded browns and yellows.
 It can be used for background sections, navigation bars, or to highlight categories and questions, adding a subtle touch of whimsy and familiarity for fans of the show.

-5. **--light-lavender: #D0BAE7**
+      5. light-lavender: #D0BAE7

 Light lavender provides a gentle, airy complement to the soft purple, ideal for backgrounds, gradients, or overlay panels.
 It enhances the UI's visual appeal with a serene, friendly vibe, making the trivia experience more enjoyable and less straining on the eyes.

    <br/>